-There are many ways of understanding Emotional Intelligence, or EQ.
-First, EQ is a skill not a number.
-It is the life long practice of accepting and changing inherited and learned emotions and ideologies.
-Successful learning of EQ will result in an ability to flow between feelings and ideas within ourselves and between others without getting stuck no matter how contrary they may be to one another.
+There are many ways of understanding emotional intelligence, or EQ.
+One way is to view it as a skill rather than a number.
+It is the life long practice of accepting and changing inherited and learned patterns and beliefs.
+Successful learning of EQ will result in an ability to flow between feelings and ideas within ourselves and between others without getting too stuck or too obsessed with each one, especially when they may contradict one another.

 While it is necessary to know how to receive help deeply and graciously, it is equally important to learn how to be responsible for our own lives and the goal of this work is not to become reliant but instead to develop an increasing sense of autonomy and trust for every decision life asks you to make.

 It’s very brave of you to come here and in case you were wondering - yes, you are worth all this work.